packit/packit.dev/posts/project-mycorrhiza/index.md

 data reported for the general lacking features developers want or are frustrated with, as well as following-up with Packit users with a more Packit-scoped interview to see how on the goal our research is.
-Depending on this research, which we hope to be done beginning of 2025 in a worst-case scenario, we will start to plan out the work to make the Packit service and Packit dashboard be the best it could be.
+Depending on this research, which we hope to be done beginning of 2025 in the worst-case scenario, we will start to plan out the work to make the Packit service and Packit dashboard be the best it could be.

 We will of course continue to improve everything until then, Packit dashboard will get gradual improvements throughout the rest of the year and Packit will continue to work on the goals they've announced for the quarter.

-## TL;DR

-Project Mycorrhiza is a temporary name to encompass the work relating to what the next generation Packit dashboard could look like by seeing how developer time can be saved, minimizing complexity, reducing context switching, and providing results faster.
-Research going into this will likely improve Packit service as well.
-'Mycorrhiza' means a symbiotic network between plants and fungi to share nutrients, fats, and sugars between each other to grow.

-We are working on and will within the quarter consolidate existing research and begin to interview more teams to gather data on what developers are missing the most.
-My optimistic goal is to be done with research by December.

 ## Links